-In Hungary, in case of a damage as a result of natural disaster the owners usually get help in a form of non-refundable support (flat rate, area based, depending on the different protection methods).
-In case they take part in a monitoring system, the scope of help is based on conditions defined in the relevant contracts.
-The amount of support depends on the loss that applicant applies and it varies between 400 and 2 365 Euro/ha from National Rural programme.31
+Form of assistance: Non-refundable support: flat rate, area based, depending on the different protection methods.
+In case of participation in a monitoring system, on the basis of conditions defined in the relevant contracts.
+Level of support: Depending on the purpose of the applicant, the amount of support varies between 400 and 2 365 Euro/ha form National Rural programme.